 Repairs are sometimes costly, but they often represent only a small fraction of your downtime losses.
 The total costs of downtime, including the profits you lose from the products and services you can’t provide, can often run up to tens of thousands of dollars per hour.
 The average downtime incident costs a company $17,000.
 These steep costs are the reason you should invest in preventative maintenance to keep your air compressor functional and profitable.

-Contact The Titus Company to Reduce Your Air Compressor Downtime
+Contact Fluid Aire Dynamics to Reduce Your Air Compressor Downtime

-When you need dependable preventative maintenance to keep your air compressor up and running, let The Titus Company be your trusted source.
+When you need dependable preventative maintenance to keep your air compressor up and running, let Fluid Aire Dynamics be your trusted source.

 Our years of industry experience mean we can diagnose even the trickiest problems and figure out the right solutions.
 Our affordable rates mean you’ll be able to keep your air compressor in good condition at a price that works for your budget.
 And if you have questions about your maintenance schedule or want to discuss a troubling noise or leak, our friendly, knowledgeable professionals are here to help.